How to Add Zero-Cost AI Features to Any Website Using Local Models

 Define the task and output format

-Before generating any training data, write down three things:
+Before you generate any training data, write down three things.

 1. The invariants.
-What must always be true about the output, regardless of input?
+What must always be true about the output, no matter what the input is?
 For sinc JSON: always 6 bands, always in order, CONSTRAINTS always longest.
 Write these down as a validation function before you write a single line of training code.

 2. The schema.
-Exactly what JSON structure (or text format) should the model output?
-Be precise — field names, types, nesting.
+What exact JSON structure (or text format) should the model output?
+Be precise about field names, types, and nesting.
 This becomes the system prompt for your teacher model and the validation logic for your fine-tuned model.

 3. The input distribution.
-What are the shortest, longest, strangest inputs the model will receive in production?
-Design your training set to cover these, not just the happy path.
+What are the shortest, longest, and strangest inputs the model will see in production?
+Design your training set to cover these cases, not just the easy ones.

 Write the validation function first.
-This is the acceptance criterion for every training example and every inference result.
-If you can't validate the output programmatically, your invariants aren't precise enough.
+It is the pass/fail test for every training example and every inference result.
+If you cannot validate the output with code, your invariants are not precise enough.

 02